fredbabe/reviung_ish/README.md

 Remember when you cut the legs of the sockets and reset button on the back board, after solder it on, to use some sort of eye protection!
 The legs will fly over when flushed.

 It could be easier to solder the sockets after the diodes, but i like to test the board before soldering the sockets.
 The bumpers can be put as shown in the second picture above.
 You could insert extra 3M bumpers if you feel for it.
 They just need to be high enough to go above the sockets.
 I bought mine through keycapsss.com and they were perfect.

+### Firmware
+The firmware can be installed by navigating into the qmk/keyboard/reviung_ish/keymap/default, which is found in this repo, and then qmk flash.
+You need to have the qmk environment installed which can be found from their website.